sherweb/ngx-materialize/README.md

 ## Why ng2-materialize?

 The main purpose of this library is to simplify the usage of Materialize within the Angular framework which make it more dynamic.
-To illustrate this, we have Playground sections in severak component demo page.
+To illustrate this, we have Playground sections in several component demo pages.

 ### Initialization simplified

-One thing that Materialize ask to do for pretty much every components is to initialize it using JQuery.
+One thing that Materialize ask to do for pretty much every components is to initialize with JQuery.
 In our implementation, the initializations are done automatically.

 ### Quirks

 Materialize does not work perfectly "out of the box" when used with Angular, we had to fix a lot of "quirks"...

-For instance, for mz-input we handle the label so it can animate when the value is changed programmatically.
+For instance, for `mz-input` directive we handle the label so it can animate when the value is changed programmatically.

-As another example, using mz-select, the communication between the dropdown created by Materialize and the native select HTML element is handle by our implementation otherwise there is a desynchronization between the value of NgModel/NgControl and the select element.
+As another example, using `mz-select`, the communication between the dropdown created by Materialize and the native select HTML element is handle by our implementation otherwise there is a desynchronization between the value of NgModel/NgControl and the select element

-And this is just some examples of many more...

 ### Injection